hellnoid/sugar-clone/README.md

 ![App Screenshot](https://snipboard.io/38atsZ.jpg)

-This is login and register page created by Md Talib ,  on clicking login button login page will appear , there you should have to enter your Mobile Number .
-On clicking request opt button you will receive Otp enter that otp in bottom of that page.
-After clicking on Verify button another page will appear there you will have to fill some details of your .
+This is the login and register page created by Md Talib,  on clicking the login button login page will appear, there you should enter your Mobile Number.
+On clicking the request opt button you will receive an Otp enter that Otp at the bottom of that page.
+After clicking on the Verify button another page will appear there you will have to fill in some details of your.

-## Home Page :-
+## Home Page:-

 ![App Screenshot](https://snipboard.io/KzXPkt.jpg)